DevDiner/coincub-cryptocopilot/README.md

 ## Hackathon Submission

 This project is a submission for the **CoinGecko MCP Hackathon**.
-It demonstrates the power of combining a large language model with real-time, high-quality financial data from the CoinGecko MCP to create a truly useful tool for crypto enthusiasts.
+It demonstrates the power of combining a large language model with real-time, high-quality financial data from the CoinGecko MCP to create a useful tool for crypto enthusiasts.

 ---